poppyclark/ridethereef/_posts/2020-11-16-typography-independent-boho-cafes-in-the-uk.md

 ![Folk Cafe Logo- Bury St Edmunds (Suffolk)](../uploads/folk-typog.jpg)

-They also have used other fonts and logos as 'special additions' to brand themselves-
+They also have used other fonts and logos as 'special additions/ collaborations' to brand themselves-

+In their collaboration with 'Pomlette' an illustrator they made a new logo with new typography.

+They used the font '**Ugiftig**' by Bogstav with some paint brush strokes over the black to make it look hand-drawn, making it possible to see the peach background underneath parts of the letters.
+They used the same font but thinner around the edge if the logo and the peach illustration which is on top of the letters 'FOLK'.

 ![Special Addition Folk Cafe Logo- Bury St Edmunds (Suffolk)](../uploads/folk.jpg)

+Another small independent cafe is 'Jericho'